-On day 1, Bank A, NY Branch received \$10 million dollars for the credit of Corporation A. However, due to a misposting error, Corporation A was credited \$1 million.
+On day 1, Bank A, NY Branch received \$10 million for the credit of Corporation A. However, due to a misposting error, Corporation A was credited \$1 million.
 On day 2 the error was discovered.

-How should these deposits be reported ?
+How should this be reported ?